-Shopify Functions was announced by Shopify in their Summer Editions 2022 as a new, fundamental way to extend and customize Shopify.
-But most Shopify merchants and developers in the ecosystem don’t know what Functions are, why they’re important, or what they can be used for.
+Shopify Functions was announced during Summer Editions 2022 as a new, fundamental way to extend and customize Shopify.
+But most merchants and developers in the ecosystem don’t know what Functions are, why they’re important, or what they can be used for.

 In this two-part blog post, we’ll explain what Functions are and why they’re important, and arm you with the knowledge so you can be an early adopter of this new, powerful Shopify feature.